 [00:16:13] Shlomo Ben-Hur: And we see that parents who brought that very controlling aspect of their parenting prevented them from taking risks.
 Made them actually try to play not to lose versus parents who opened children up to a situation where they play to win.

-[00:16:37] Aidan McCullen: One of the things that so many leaders are guilty of is hiring in their own image or surrounding them with yes men or women and people that will be sycophants and tell them no bad news or agree with them and we end up creating this echo chamber where we get back the information we want
+[00:16:37] Aidan McCullen: One of the things that so many leaders are guilty of is hiring in their own image or surrounding them with yes men or women and people that will be sycophants and tell them no bad news or agree with them and we end up creating this echo chamber where we get back the information we want.

 [00:16:54] Aidan McCullen: we get that confirmation bias we get the hit of dopamine because we heard what we want to hear on our decisions are sound it leads to terrible decision making inside an organization, a lack of critical decisions, but more than that, it’s very damaging to us as leaders if we do that, I’d love you to unpack this.